danoszz/fe3-assessment-3/readme.md

 * Main inspiration was [this][example-repo] awesome interactive creation.
 * The code is customized for this dataset.
 Styling as well.
 * Updating D3 V3 and A-Frame 0.2.0 to the newest version was a pain in the ass.
-	* Only D3 is updated, A-Frame isn't.
+	* Only D3 is updated, A-Frame isn't yet.
 * Multiple D3 visualization: the map and point graph (street laterns)

-> Fun fact: during the last 32 hours the Internet company decided to kill our internet and let me work from a iPhone hotspot.
-Including some nice Atom updates, dataset downloads.
+> Fun fact: during the last 32 hours the Internet company decided to kill our internet and let me work from an iPhone hotspot.
+Thanks Ziggo.

 ![][cover]

-GOODMORNING LAURENS!!!
-I FELL ASLEEP AROUND 4, LAST PUSH TO README HAS TO BE DONE IN THE MORNING BEFORE THE APPOINTMENT.
-DON'T WORRY ILL BE THERE!

 ## Workflow